almartson/UnityMainMenuTemplate/README.md

 * Also I am sharing in the Assets Folder some good Debugging Tools I customized for my needs (you can make good use of them, according to the M.I.T.'s Licence statements).
 The Folder's path and name are: 'Assets/_DebugToolsAlMartson'

-* In the path 'Assets/UnityMenu' I included a great Unity Offcial Asset: <strong>Unity Samples: UI <\strong> (https://assetstore.unity.com/packages/essentials/unity-samples-ui-25468)
+* In the path 'Assets/UnityMenu' I included a great Unity Offcial Asset: <strong>Unity Samples: UI </strong> (https://assetstore.unity.com/packages/essentials/unity-samples-ui-25468)

 Have fun!